Kansas City assistance programs.

 Kansas City assistance programs for various bills and expenses

-Job and Employment Readiness - This program helps unemployed and under-employed low and moderate income people find jobs and gain skills.
+- Job and Employment Readiness - This program helps unemployed and under-employed low and moderate income people find jobs and gain skills.
 People can sign up for a 12-hour employment class and a job referral component.
 In addition, class participants have the opportunity to perform job searches via the Internet and use tools at the center to find jobs.
+There may even be free computers for low income families.

 MLM - Metro Lutheran Ministry of Kansas City offers assistance and Family Services.
 The non-profit is one of the main non-profit charity organizations for the city and surrounding counties.
 Some examples of programs include free Christmas gifts and meals, emergency financial aid for rent or heating bills, and food programs.
 However other support is available too.
 Read MLM assistance programs.